SPdoesCode/vro-bot/README.md

-# vro-bot
+# vro-bot-sexless
-my silly little vro bot for my discord server
+my silly little vro bot for my discord server, without the sex command
 ## Build:
 make sure you have the dependancys then
  - if on windows run